 Membership in AFIO is open to all U.S. citizens who adhere to AFIO's principles, subscribe to AFIO's educational objectives, and wish to support - or participate in - AFIO activities and programs.
-There are two categories of membership: Members and Associate Members.
-Both Members and Associate Members may be officers or directors of the Association.
+All members may be officers or directors of the Association.

-Subscribers - AFIO offers an e-mail-only subscription option for non-U.S. citizens, those who live abroad, Institutions, Libraries, and individuals (in the U.S., Canada or abroad -- who do not wish, at this time, to join the organization or do not qualify for membership).
+Subscribers - AFIO offers a subscription option for non-U.S. citizens, those who live abroad, Institutions, Corporations, Libraries, and individuals (in the U.S., Canada or abroad) -- who do not wish, at this time, to join the organization or do not qualify for membership.

 UKUSA Membership - It is a special International Membership for citizens of the following countries only: UK, Canada, Australia, and New Zealand.
-The UKUSA5 members receive all printed publications via International Priority Mail [5 day delivery] for only $110/yr (plus they receive all emailed publications and invitations, and a membership card).
-Note!
-We have never offered international memberships in the past.
+The UKUSA members receive all printed publications via International Priority Mail [5 day delivery] plus the Weekly Intelligence Notes by email for only $110/yr.
+And they receive all emailed invitations and a membership card.

 Fees and Categories